About the Programme

 - make notes and understand most of the general meaning of lectures and presentations.

-We may also request a short personal essay (about the student's academic studies, extra-curricular activities and university aspirations), send an English pre-test or conduct a short Skype interview.
+We may also request a short personal essay (about the student's academic studies, extra-curricular activities and university aspirations) or conduct a short Skype interview.

-Before the programme, participants will be sent a vocabulary list to study, as well as guidelines for writing a draft personal statement.
-We suggest each student writes a one-page draft personal statement and sends it to us in advance.
+Before the programme, participants will be sent pre-course learning materials to study.
+We will also send older students (15-18 years) guidelines for writing a draft personal statement and we suggest they write a one-page draft personal statement and bring it with them.
 We can then team them up with the right student mentor, who will help them work on it during the course.
 These pre-course activities are strongly recommended, but are not compulsory if, for example, students are too busy with schoolwork and exams before they arrive.

-Yes, a Certificate of Attendance will be awarded to participants at the end of the programme, together with a Leadership award accredited by Sports Leaders UK and a personal report written by their course tutors and mentors, highlighting both what the participants have learned and how they could make improvements through further study.
+Yes, a Certificate of Attendance will be awarded to participants at the end of the programme, together with a Leadership award accredited by Sports Leaders UK and a personal report written by their course tutors and signed by the Programme Director, highlighting both what the participants have learned and how they could make improvements through further study.

 Yes, participants will be in an English environment at least 12 hours a day and will be expected to speak and write in English, with support from the course tutors and student mentors when needed.

-At the start of the programme, every student will be given an English placement test, which enables us to allocate you to a class which is appropriate for your age and English ability.
-The level and pace of teaching will be adjusted accordingly.
-Our tutors and student mentors are experienced in teaching students from different backgrounds and cultures and will provide plenty of individual support, both inside and outside the classroom.
+Students who are not already taught in English will complete a short English placement test when they arrive to ensure they are assigned to the right level of class with other students of a similar age and English ability.
+Our tutors and mentors are experienced in teaching students from different backgrounds and cultures and will adjust the level and pace of teaching and provide plenty of individual support, both inside and outside the classroom.
 If you are likely to be going on to further study after high school, this programme will be suitable for you.

 We encourage participants to contact their parents initially to reassure them they have arrived safely.
-There is free Wifi available in Girton College and participants will be issued with a password on arrival.
-However, please be aware that coverage is variable due to the age of the college buildings.
-We can also help participants buy economical SIM cards for their mobile phones.
+There is free Wifi available in college and participants will be issued with a password on arrival.
+We can also help participants buy economical SIM cards for their mobile phones if required.

 If their child has travelled in a group, parents should call the group's leader in the first instance to explain the situation.
 The group's leader can then speak with a member of the Cambridge Dream Senior Management Team who is always available in the college to deal with any emergencies, day or night.
 A 24-hour emergency contact telephone number will be provided to the leader which can be used outside of 'office hours'.
 If the participant is not travelling with a group, the parent should call their child who can go directly to a member of the Cambridge Dream Senior Management Team.

 Parents are welcome to visit, if this is arranged by email or telephone with the Programme Director, Laura Davies, before the start of the programme.
-They can attend the presentation of certificates, reports and awards at the end of the programme.
-They are also invited to join the formal dinner in the College Great Hall, if they are in Cambridge during the day this takes place.
+They are also invited to join the formal dinner and graduation ceremony at the end of the programme, if they are in Cambridge during the day this takes place.

 There are many hotels, apartments and Bed and Breakfast establishments in Cambridge.
 Cambridge Dream is happy to provide information to help parents make their arrangements if they decide to visit Cambridge.

-Our summer programme is designed and delivered by Cambridge Dream, not by the university.
+Our summer programme is designed and delivered by Cambridge Dream, a private accredited short course provider, not by the university.
 The Cambridge Dream founder and Programme Director, Laura Davies, is a Cambridge University humanities alumna and her husband and son are Cambridge University alumni in science and medicine respectively.
-Since 2015, we have run a summer school in Girton College (one of the university’s 31 colleges) each year.
-During the summer all the Cambridge Dream managers live in the college alongside the course participants, together with the 15 or so Cambridge University undergraduate students we recruit each summer in a wide range of degree subjects.
+Since 2015, we have run a summer school in one of the university’s 31 colleges each year.
+During the summer, all the Cambridge Dream managers live in the college alongside the course participants and the Cambridge undergraduates and graduates whom we recruit each summer in a wide range of degree subjects.

-Academic staff from Cambridge University deliver lectures and workshops, as well as providing learning materials which students can continue to work on after returning home.
-We also go outside Girton College for classes in various university faculties and research centres.
+Cambridge academic staff deliver lectures and workshops, as well as providing learning materials which students can continue to work on after returning home.
+We also go outside college for classes and visits to various faculties, companies and research centres.

-University preparation and careers advice are provided in the summer by an award-winning school career advisor who works for the rest of the year at the Cambridge Academy for Science and Technology, which is a University College on the Bio-medical Campus.
+University preparation and careers advice are provided in the summer by our award-winning school career advisor who works for the rest of the year at the Cambridge Academy for Science and Technology, which is a University school on the Bio-medical Campus.

 No, anyone who is looking for a challenging and stimulating summer school will benefit from attending.
 The academic enrichment and skills gained, such as communication, leadership, creativity, interview techniques, independent study, critical thinking and personal development planning, are useful for everyone who is considering applying to a high-ranking university, whether in the UK, US or elsewhere in the world.

 We welcome both individual applicants and students who travel in a group with a leader.
-A suitable leader (normally a Cambridge Dream member of staff) will be assigned to individual students on their arrival in Girton College.
+A suitable leader (normally a Cambridge Dream member of staff) will be assigned to individual students on their arrival.
 If students do come in a group, we encourage them to mix with the other participants.
 We treat all our students as individuals!

 We welcome students between the ages of 13 and 18 years old, as long as they are still in high school when they apply.
 Please remember that these are programmes for teenagers.
 This means strict rules apply for everyone!